-Furthermore, it’s essential to find a treatment center that offers dual diagnosis treatment.
+It is essential to find a treatment center that offers dual diagnosis treatment.
 Treating just the addiction or just the trauma will not solve the overall issue.
 Both conditions need treatment concurrently to ensure the person has the tools they need to combat substance abuse.

-Overcoming Trauma with Trauma Therapy
+Overcoming Trauma and Addiction With Therapy

-During any of our addiction treatment programs, we offer trauma therapy and a number of other modalities to give you comprehensive support.
+During any of our addiction treatment programs, we offer trauma therapy and many other types of modalities to give you comprehensive support.
 These can include:

 - Cognitive Behavioral Therapy